 Specimen depends on disease presentation.
-Common submitted sample includes; urine (in case of UTI), vaginal discharge (suspected cases of vaginal thrush) or CSF (when meningitis is suspected), sputum (when pneumonia is suspected) or other exudates from mucosal surface.
+The common submitted sample includes; urine (in case of UTI), vaginal discharge (suspected cases of vaginal thrush) or CSF (when meningitis is suspected), sputum (when pneumonia* is suspected), and blood, or other exudates from the mucosal surface.

 Microscopy and Staining

-Candida yeast cells can be detected in unstained wet preparations or Gram stained preparations of sample.
-In Gram stained smears, Candida appears as gram positive budding yeast cells (blastoconidia) and/or pseudohyphae showing regular points of constriction.
+Candida yeast cells can be detected in unstained wet preparations or Gram-stained preparations of sample.
+In Gram-stained smears, Candida appears as gram-positive budding yeast cells (blastoconidia) and/or pseudohyphae showing regular constriction points.

-Candida albicans grows well on Sabouraud dextrose agar and most routinely used bacteriological media.
-Cream colored pasty colonies usually appear after 24-48 hours incubation at 25-37°C. The colonies have a distinctive yeast smell and the budding cells can be easily seen by direct microscopy in stained or unstained preparations.
+Candida albicans grows well on Sabouraud dextrose agar and in the most routinely used bacteriological media.
+Cream-colored pasty colonies usually appear after 24-48 hours of incubation at 25-37°C. The colonies have a distinctive yeast smell and the budding cells can be easily seen by direct microscopy in stained or unstained preparations.

-In Blood Agar, Candida albicans gives white, creamy colored colonies which can be mistaken for Staphylococcus spp.
-Whenever you are analyzing the culture report of ‘high vaginal swab’, take extra care as the colony you are observing can be of Candida albicans instead of Staphylococcus aureus or vice versa (quick solution for this is to perform wet mount or gram staining and observing under microscope).
+In Blood Agar, Candida albicans gives white, creamy-colored colonies, which can be mistaken for Staphylococcus spp.
+Whenever you are analyzing the culture report of ‘high vaginal swab,’ take extra care as the colony you are observing can be of Candida albicans instead of Staphylococcus aureus or vice versa (a quick solution for this is to perform wet mount or gram staining and observing under a microscope).